Kellogg MBA Essay Questions and Tips

 Kellogg MBA Essay Tips

-To begin, it’s helpful to consider the qualities Kellogg seeks in its applicants.
-As shared on its blog, Kellogg ‘…develop[s] leaders who are empathetic, innovative and who harness the power of diverse teams to meet complex challenges.’
-Aim to put your own personal spin on this statement and share experiences that demonstrate it resonates with you.
+To begin, consider the core qualities Kellogg seeks in its applicants.
+As noted on the school’s blog, Kellogg “develops leaders who are empathetic, innovative, and who harness the power of diverse teams to meet complex challenges.”
+Aim to provide your own personal interpretation of this statement, sharing experiences that demonstrate how these values resonate with your professional and personal history.

 Frameworks